CSE512-14W/a3-c1-bragg/README.md

 Access our visualization at http://homes.cs.washington.edu/~chrislin/a3/a3-c1-bragg/viz.html.
 For optimal viewing, please use a screen that can display a width of 1400 pixels.
 An example of what our visualization should look like is here: https://www.dropbox.com/s/4tu0oo3o6bsmhgp/screenshot.PNG.

-## Data Domain Description and Storyboard
+## Data Exploration and Storyboard

 Our storyboard, available at the following link, describes the interactions we envisioned: https://www.dropbox.com/s/mrda6im2dvjf76m/storyboard.pdf.